s4ff0x/test-task/README.md

 ## What should be done more

+- [!]
+Replace .env.development with .evn and don't track it in git
 - Add unit tests (good oop model for testing which allows not to hardcode selectors)
 - e2e with playwright or cypress (cover main user scenarios)
 - proper ci pipeline (units, e2e, linting, type checking, formatting) and automatic deploys to dev and prod environments
 - Form refactoring (currently we have a bit of duplication in form components, we should refactor it)
+- Check Todos in the code